mspatnana/bu_data_jo_spring_class_2020/README.md

 # bu_data_jo_spring_class_2020
 And intro to github for journalists is proceeding with challenge.

+# My thoughts
-I'm confused on the point of this.
+I'm confused on what a repository's point is